CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 [self-learning implementation](https://csc.fi/en/training-calendar/csc-computing-environment-self-learning/)
 is also available.
 The
-[course materials](https://csc-training.github.io/csc-env-eff/) are accessible without having to sign up, and are very useful by themselves, since they provide practical examples of working in our computing environment.
+[course materials](https://csc-training.github.io/csc-env-eff/) are accessible without having to sign up, and are very useful by themselves.

 For a more general introduction to HPC, we recommend the [*Elements of Supercomputing*](https://edukamu.fi/elements-of-supercomputing/)